Technology Function Assessment

 We could scale this by hiring junior people and putting them in front of clients.
 We choose not to.
 You get senior expertise every single week, not someone reading from a playbook.

 This means we sometimes need to turn teams away or ask them to wait.
-If we don't have capacity when you complete the assessment, we'll be upfront about timing.
-During the assessment, I'll tell you about current availability.
+If we do not have capacity when you complete the assessment, we will be upfront about timing.
+During the assessment, I will tell you about current availability.

-What if we invest $60K and it doesn't work? ›
+What if we invest $60K and it does not work? ›

-Let me be direct about when this typically doesn't work.
+Let me be direct about when this typically does not work.

-It doesn't work when leadership isn't actually willing to change how they interact with the CTO.
-It doesn't work when the CTO has already mentally checked out.
-It doesn't work when the team wants results but won't apply what we recommend.
+It does not work when leadership is not actually willing to change how they interact with the CTO.
+It does not work when the CTO has already mentally checked out.
+It does not work when the team wants results but will not apply what we recommend.

-My job is to spot those situations during Assess and Diagnose and tell you if Transform isn't a good fit.
-Your job is to be realistic about whether you're genuinely ready to commit or hoping for a magic fix that requires no real change.
+My job is to spot those situations during Assess and Diagnose and tell you if Transform is not a good fit.
+Your job is to be realistic about whether you are genuinely ready to commit or hoping for a magic fix that requires no real change.

 For teams that are genuinely ready and commit properly, the success rate is extremely high.
-You'll see progress week by week.
-If you're not seeing it, we'll talk about it openly rather than pretending everything's fine.
+You will see progress week by week.
+If you are not seeing it, we will talk about it openly rather than pretending everything is fine.

-The real question is this: what's the cost of NOT fixing this?
+The real question is this: what is the cost of not fixing this?
 What does another year of your technology team underperforming actually cost your business?

 Making the Decision